thephpleague/csv/bom.md

 ## Software dependency

-Depending on your operating system and on the software you are using to read you CSV you may need to adapt the encoding character and add its corresponding BOM character to enable the use your CSV in the software.
+Depending on your operating system and on the software you are using to read/import your CSV you may need to adjust the encoding character and add its corresponding BOM character to your CSV.
+In the examples below we will be using an existing CSV as a starting point.
+The code may vary if you are creating the CSV from scratch.

-<p class="message-warning">Do keep in mind that, out of the box, <code>League\Csv</code> assumes that your are using a <code>UTF-8</code> encoded CSV.</p>
+<p class="message-warning">Out of the box, <code>League\Csv</code> assumes that your are using a <code>UTF-8</code> encoded CSV.</p>

 ### MS Excel on Windows

 On Windows, MS Excel, expects an UTF-8 encoded CSV with its corresponding `BOM` character.
-So to fullfill this requirement, you simply need to add the `UTF-8` `BOM` character if needed as explained below:
+To fullfill this requirement, you simply need to add the `UTF-8` `BOM` character if needed as explained below:

 ~~~php
 use League\Csv\Reader;